Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 We recommend creating a virtual environment to install the necessary packages.
 An installation script is provided, which you can use to set up a virtual environment and install relevent files.
 This script will work after you set up Python, `pip`, and `venv`.
 Python must be on path.

 ### Installation Instructions
 1. Download and install python.
 We assume Non windows users know how to find and install python.
 Windows users can use the following links to download a [32 bit installer](https://www.python.org/ftp/python/3.11.9/python-3.11.9.exe) or a [64 bit installer](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe).
+2. Download and install git (or download this repository manually)
-2. Once installed, open a python terminal
+4. Once installed, open a python terminal
-3.
+5. Navigate to the folder where the repositroy is stored, or will be stored
+6. If you haven't downloaded the repository, do so using `git clone <link>`
+7. use `cd <path>` to navigate into the repository folder
+8. install requirements using `pip install -r requirements.txt`
+9. launch spyder by entering `spyder` into terminal
+10. open the script `publication_script.py`
+11. Run this, either line by line or as a whole.
+12. Explore results either within spyder, or in the output folder.

 ## Usage

 To use this code interactively, we recommend running it in Spyder: